Frisch elasticity of labor supply: Definition

-The overall effect of the Frisch elasticity, however, can be distinguished into extensive and intensive.
+The overall effect of the Frisch elasticity can be distinguished into extensive and intensive.
 The extensive effect can be explained as a decision whether to work at all.
 The intensive effect refers to a decision of an employee on the number of hours to work.

 Under certain circumstances, a constant marginal utility of wealth implies a constant marginal utility of consumption.
-Also the Frisch elasticity corresponds to the elasticity of substitution of labor supply.
+Moreover, the Frisch elasticity corresponds to the elasticity of substitution of labor supply.